Cantabrian cuisine: Fish and seafood

-Processed anchovies from the town of Santoña are highly appreciated and have a first class reputation worldwide.
+Processed anchovies from the town of Santoña are highly appreciated worldwide.

 Meats

 Veal is widely consumed, often from the Tudanca cattle.
 The National Cattle Fair of Torrelavega, the largest cattle fair in Spain, is held in Cantabria.
 Game is also of high quality: deer, roe deer, and wild boar.
 Pork is a key element for the cocido montañés, literally 'mountain stew', with beans, cabbage, and other ingredients.

 Pastry

 Cantabrian pastries include the traditional sobaos and quesada pasiega.
 Puff pastry is widely used, with different names in different regions: corbatas in Unquera and San Vicente de la Barquera, polkas in Torrelavega, and sacristanes in Liérganes.
 Other notables sweets are frisuelos and canónigos, both of Liébana; corazones of Liérganes, the palucos of Cabezón de la Sal; and the tortos and pantortillas of Reinosa.
 Other desserts not of Cantabrian origin are rice pudding, natillas, leche frita, and fruit jams.

 Dairy products include Cantabrian cream cheese; picón Bejes-Tresviso in Tresviso and its neighboring town; smoked cheeses (named for specific places) such as Áliva or Pido; and the Quesucos de Liébana, made with a mixture of cow and sheep milk.